-Academic Action is absolutely committed to the Statement of Principles for the Ethical Recruitment of International Students known as the London statement.
+Academic Action is absolutely committed to the Statement of Principles for the Ethical Recruitment of International Students known as The National Code of Ethical Practice.

 - Integrity - being straightforward and honest in all professional and business dealings;

 - Objectivity - not allowing professional judgment to be compromised by bias or conflict of interest;